jcboyle2/Boyle-Portfolio/miniprojectpt1.md

 [3] Fair Market Rent History - used to create anything related to mapping average rent values for apartments in the U.S. This includes both creating a national average, state average, and county level (using FIPS) data, and dates back to 1983.
 Fair Market Rent is calculated by HUD, and is available for 0, 1, 2, 3, and 4 bedroom apartments.
 Recent analysis of affordable housing tend to focus on the 2-bedroom apartments as the benchmark.

 [4] Median Weekly Earnings - currently not being used in the wireframe, but may be informative in explaining the gap between earnings and affordable housing.

+[5] Occupational Employment Stats - Hourly/monthly/annually wage data for each state from May 2019.
+Used to compare against the affordablility wage calculated with FMR history data.